Last updated on October 3rd, 2017

 I bought a two-pound bag of Earthly Choice Chia at Costco.
 (I receive no payments from either company.)
 According to packaging, chia seeds are high in Omega 3, require no grinding or refrigeration, and have up to a two-year shelf-life.

-Of course, Amazon.com has many brands of Chia seeds for sale, most of which I have yet to try.
+Of course, Amazon.com has many brands of chia seeds for sale, most of which I have yet to try.
+Several are highly rated (see below).

 So far, I’ve eaten the seeds raw on a salad and cooked in a mixture with water, oatmeal, walnuts, peanut butter (or almond butter) and cinnamon.
 The hot cereal is one that I have often made with flax seed meal.
 I liked the texture and taste better with chia seeds.
 I use only two tablespoons of rolled oats and two tablespoons of chia, which makes a decent-sized bowl of cereal with a low net-carb count.